-For more complex flow geometries, Wyss et al. proposed an empirical description of the deposition probability, which describes the flux of particles at the wall.
-This probability, noted $p{dep}$ , at a constriction of width W scales with the number of particles that flow in the vicinity of the wall, in the so-called "sticking region" of thickness $\varepsilon_s$ .
-The probability is defined statistically as where $U{\rm stick}/U{\rm total}$ is the ratio of the average velocity in the sticking region to the average velocity in the channel, assuming that the flow is laminar.
-This result is consistent with the approach previously described as the sticking thickness $\varepsilon{\rm s}$ is an empirical parameter, which effectively captures the particle-wall interactions.
+For more complex flow geometries, Wyss et al.30 proposed an empirical description of the deposition probability, a variable that describes the flux of particles at the wall.
+This probability, noted p{dep} , at a constriction of width W scales with the number of particles that flow in the vicinity of the wall, in the so-called "sticking region" of thickness ε_s .
+The probability is defined statistically as